2000 14th St NW

 - Support social work team in writing of quarterly reports and managing grant deliverables for the OVSJG grant throughout the fiscal year

 - Deliver trauma-informed, culturally competent assessment and treatment techniques to all survivors seeking support services, and serve as a resource for all individuals seeking support through The DC Center

 - Work in partnership with The DC Anti-Violence Project members to further the mission, vision, and values of DC AVP

 - Facilitate, as needed, cultural competency training opportunities, community presentations, and outreach events

 - Work well with a diverse staff to facilitate an open, supportive and warm environment for all individuals who visit The DC Center

 Minimum Education Required

 How To Apply

-Please send qualified resumes to Justin Johns - firstname.lastname@example.org
+Please send cover letters and resumes to Justin Johns by Friday November 16th - firstname.lastname@example.org